-If you have your caravan serviced at an NCC approved workshop and then warranty work is required, this work will have to be undertaken at an Elddis Approved / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook and an additional charge may be required to cover the second inspection.
+If you have your caravan serviced at an NCC approved workshop and then warranty work is required, this work will have to be undertaken at an Elddis approved Retailer / Service Centre.
+An additional charge may be required to cover the second inspection if required.